-In addition to his collegiate activities, Royce has served as the Vacation Bible School Music Director for his Church, has taught music at Birmingham City Schools and Homewood City School band camps, and has been a guest performer at many civic organizations and area churches.
-While studying at CCM, Mr. Files worked with the Whiz Kids program; an outreach program aimed at mentoring students in disadvantaged schools without music programs.
-He also worked with the Metropolitan Youth Orchestra of Central Alabama/Scrollworks as a saxophone instructor.
+In addition to his collegiate activities, Mr. Files has served as the Vacation Bible School Music Director for his Church, has taught music at Birmingham City Schools and Homewood City School band camps, and has been a guest performer at many civic organizations and area churches.
+He is currently working with the Thornton Community Engagement Program (TCEP); an outreach program aimed at mentoring students in disadvantaged schools without music programs.
+He has also worked with the CCM Whiz Kids organization and the Metropolitan Youth Orchestra of Central Alabama/Scrollworks as a saxophone instructor.
 When he was younger, he toured Paris, France and Genoa and Rome, Italy as a member of the Magic City Boys Choir.
 His passion for music was kindled by his Grandfather, the late Curtis Files Jr., who was inducted into the Blues Hall of Fame as a Legendary Blues Artist.
 Mr. Files is originally from Birmingham, Alabama where he attended Homewood High School.